 The hydrogen fuel cell truck and bus capital costs are set to decrease at a rate of 5% per annum.
 The specific methodology for the demand size in this model is unique and has not been adopted widely in the literature.
-Therefore, it would be inappropriate to
+Therefore, it would be inappropriate to use external literature in justify the changes of this parameter for the high and low demand in this scenario analysis.
+Table 2 is a

-&lt;sup>2https://castalia-advisors.com/about/
+3https://castalia-advisors.com/about/